-Minimum State Prerequisites: Take NOS-130
+Minimum State Prerequisites: None Minimum State Corequisites: None Local Prerequisites: NOS-130

-This course covers the installation and administration of a Windows Server network operating system.
-Topics include managing and maintaining physical and logical devices, access to resources, the server environment, managing users, computers, and groups, and Managing/Implementing Disaster Recovery.
-Upon completion, students should be able to manage and maintain a Windows Server environment.
+This course covers the installation and configuration of a Windows Server operating system.
+Empasis is placed on the basic configuration of core network services, Active Directory and group policies.
+Upon completion, students should be able to install and configure a Windows Server operating system.